w3f/polkadot-wiki/docs/general/getting-started.md

   [Accounts](../learn/learn-accounts.md) and the
   [Existential Deposit](../build/build-protocol-info.md#existential-deposit) requirement.
 With 1 DOT
-  you can also join a [nomination pool](../learn/learn-nomination-pools.md) and contribute to network security and for doing than you will get staking rewards.
+  you can also join a [nomination pool](../learn/learn-nomination-pools.md) and contribute to network security, and for doing so you can get staking rewards.

 - **5 DOT**: the minimum contribution required to participate in [crowdloans](../learn/learn-crowdloans.md) for [parachain slot auctions](../learn/learn-auction.md).